raspberrypilearning/getting-started-crumble/en/step_5.md

-## Challenge: flashing LED
+## Challenge: make your LED flash

-Can you write code that will make your LED flash on and off?
+Can you create code that makes your LED flash on and off?

 --- no-print ---